 About the Cambodia Field Study:

-In this course, students will see a variety of social enterprise models firsthand and have the opportunity to discuss the advantages and disadvantages of those models directly with leading social entrepreneurs.
 The program will expose students to the application of entrepreneurial approaches to issues as varied as clean water, sanitation, education and youth employment.
-Students will engaged in mini-research/consulting projects on behalf of host organizations.
+Students will engage in mini-research/consulting projects on behalf of host organizations.
 In addition, students will come away with deeper appreciation for the rich history and culture of Cambodia and the beauty of resilience of its people.

 Participants will spend the first week in and outside of Siem Reap familiarizing themselves with Cambodian history and culture, meeting with two partner NGO’s and visiting their enterprise development projects in the field.